What factors affect car insurance rates?

-- Drive safely to reduce risk of needing to file a claim, which can increase rates
+- Drive safely to reduce risk of an accident or violation, which can increase rates

 - Bundle your auto policy with home or other policies if possible

 - Install safety devices in your vehicle for additional discounts and to reduce risk of accidents

 There are ways to reduce your premium, even if some factors are non-negotiable.